Installation

 The backend uses the following commands internally:

-sudo /sbin/poweroff
+sudo /sbin/rebootsudo /sbin/poweroff

 By default, these require elevated privileges and will prompt for a password — which is not suitable for automated use.

-Grant Password-less Access for the pi
+Grant Password-less Access for the pi User

-file using the safe visudo
+Edit the sudoers file using the safe visudo tool:

-Then add this line at the bottom:
+sudo visudoThen add this line at the bottom:

-This gives the default pi user permission to execute reboot and poweroff without entering a password.
+pi ALL=(ALL) NOPASSWD: /sbin/reboot, /sbin/poweroffThis gives the default pi user permission to execute reboot and poweroff without entering a password.

-Only allow specific commands like reboot
+Only allow specific commands like reboot and poweroff.
+Never use NOPASSWD: ALL, as it poses a security risk.

 Install the Smart Panel Application